 The city’s Department of Youth and Community Development (DYCD) contracts with nonprofits to provide more than 750 shelter beds for young people, known as runaway homeless youth, or RHY.
 And then there are emergency shelters overseen by the Department of Housing Preservation and Development (HPD) for people who lost housing because of a disaster, like a flood or fire, or because their home was condemned by the city.

-For shelter beds run by these agencies, City Limits is currently forced to rely on November numbers, the most recent month for which complete data is available.
-We will update these charts if the city fulfills our requests for more recent, complete numbers.
+For shelter beds run by these agencies, City Limits is currently forced to rely on the most recent month for which complete data is available.
+We will update these charts as the city fulfills our requests for more recent, complete numbers.

 This project, and City Limits' expanded coverage of the NYC homelessness crisis, is supported by Trinity Church Wall Street.
 City Limits is solely responsible for the content and editorial direction.